 Spring Integration components themselves may exposed MBeans when be IntegrationMBeanExporter is configured.
-To create instance of an IntegrationMBeanExporter, define a bean and provide a reference to an MBeanServer and a domain name (if desired).
+To create an instance of IntegrationMBeanExporter, define a bean and provide a reference to an MBeanServer and a domain name (if desired).
 The domain can be left out in which case the default domain is "org.springframework.integration".